Xilinx/Vitis_Libraries/utils/README.md

 L1 provides the modules to work distribution and result collection in different algorithms, manipulate streams: including combination, duplication, synchronization, and shuffle, updates URAM array in tighter initiation internal (II).

-The recommend flow to evaluate and test L1 components is described as follows using Vivado HLS tool.
+The recommend flow to evaluate and test L1 components is described as follows using Vitis HLS tool.
 A top level C/C++ testbench (typically `algorithm_name.cpp`) prepares the input data, passes them to the design under test, then performs any output data post processing and validation checks.